 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Instructional Designers and Technologists job description, Instructional Designers and Technologists salary, Instructional Designers and Technologists information, what is the job of an Instructional Designer and Technologist like, pros and cons about Instructional Designers and Technologists, colleges and universities for Instructional Designers and Technologists, is Instructional Designers and Technologists the right career for me, Hard careers to get into, careers in Education
+Instructional Designers job description, Instructional Designers salary, Instructional Designers information, what is the job of an Instructional Designer and Technologist like, pros and cons about Instructional Designers and Technologists, colleges and universities for Instructional Designers and Technologists, is Instructional Designers and Technologists the right career for me, careers in Education

 Certified Performance Technologist, Chief Technology Officer, Director, Educational Research and Product Strategy, Educational Technologist, Human Performance Technologist, Instructional Design Specialist, Instructional Design Technologist, Instructional Designer, Instructional Systems Designer, Instructional Technologist